Are you planning to go to law school but don't know what to major in for your undergrad studies?

 History majors, they enjoy over an 80 percent acceptance rate, which makes it a top contender on our list of best majors for law school.

-As unlikely as it may seem, the top law schools in the US are big fans of students that major in Math.
-Students with a Math degree excel at critical thinking and logical reasoning, which is why they tend to have high LSAT scores, higher than 160 on average.
+As unlikely as it may seem, the top law schools in the US are big fans of students that major in Mathematics.
+Students with a Math degree excel at critical thinking and logical reasoning, which is why they tend to have high LSAT scores, well above 160 on average.

 Also, the American Bar Association advises that pre-law students have a strong foundation in math and an understanding of financial math.
 This is because competence in math makes statistical analysis and the quick processing of other information easier.
 It also boosts the additional skills needed to fulfill law school coursework, such as logical reasoning.